dustinct/dustinct/README.md

 When I'm not on my computer, you'll find me on a golf course, in the kitchen or spending time outside ⛰️</p>

 <h2>Information Technology 💻:</h2>
-  👨🏽‍💻  I’m currently studying for CompTIA A+ Certification and learning AWS
+  👨🏽‍💻  I’m currently studying for CompTIA A+ Certification and learning Microsoft Azure

 <h3> &#x1f4c8; My GitHub Stats </h3>